natefinch/npipe/README.md

 Note that the code lives at github.com/natefinch/npipe (v2 branch) but should be imported as gopkg.in/natefinch/npipe.v2 (the package name is still npipe).

-Supports the net.Conn interface and the rpc server.
+Implements the net.Conn interface and supports rpc over the connection.

 ### Notes